petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/troubleshooting-elasticsearch-installation/troubleshooting-the-elasticsearch-connection.md

  error  [13:24:57.089] [error][client][connection] Error: 139942872246080:error:14094416:SSL routines:ssl3_read_bytes:sslv3 alert certificate unknown:../deps/openssl/openssl/ssl/record/rec_layer_s3.c:1544:SSL alert number 46
 ```

-These errors indicate that the Kibana server is using a self-signed certificate and the CA is not present in the client's truststore file (Liferay DXP is the client, through the LES Monitoring app).
+These errors indicate that the Kibana server has a self-signed certificate and the CA is not present in the client's truststore file (Liferay DXP is the client, through the LES Monitoring app).
 The JDK's `cacerts` file is the default truststore.

 Because you're using the Monitoring portlet in Liferay as a proxy to Kibana's UI and using a self-signed certificate, you must configure the application server's startup JVM parameters to trust Kibana's certificate.
 There are two approaches, demonstrated with Tomcat here: